 No. You cannot ski from Beaver Creek to Vail nor vice versa.
 The mountains are about 13 miles apart and are separated by a valley, where the charming town of Minturn is located.
 While public transport does connect the two, there are no chairlifts or gondolas that connect the two mountains.

 If you've heard otherwise, it's likely you're hearing about Arrowhead and Beaver Creek.
 Arrowhead was once its own ski resort but was acquired by Beaver Creek, and in the mid-90s, a chairlift was built to connect the two mountains.
 Now, Arrowhead is a beautiful neighborhood on the west side of Beaver Creek.

 Is Beaver Creek or Vail more expensive?

 As far as lift tickets go, they are the same price.
-A single-day, window-bought lift ticket is about $200 at each resort, however there are discounts available for each (such as buying online to save $10).
+A single-day, window-bought lift ticket for the 2019-2020 ski season is about $219 (plus taxes and fees) at each resort, however there are discounts available for each (such as buying online to save $30).